djbrieck/brieckspro/content/posts/install-chirp-linux-mint-21.x/index.md

 5. Since we are trying to install for Linux find the [details here link](https://chirpmyradio.com/projects/chirp/wiki/ChirpOnLinux) back on the [CHRIP Downloads Page](https://chirpmyradio.com/projects/chirp/wiki/Download#)

-6. For Linux Mint run to install what is needed
+6. For Linux Mint run something like the following as the above link indicates
 ```
 sudo apt install python3-wxgtk4.0 pipx
 ```